List of Dutch inventions and innovations: Groasis Waterboxx (2010)

 The Groasis Waterboxx is a device designed to help grow trees in dry areas.
 It was developed by former flower exporter Pieter Hoff, and won Popular Science's "Green Tech Best of What's New" Innovation of the year award for 2010.

 Cartography and geography

-Method for determining longitude using a clock (1530)

-The Dutch-Frisian geographer Gemma Frisius was the first to propose the use of a chronometer to determine longitude in 1530.
-In his book On the Principles of Astronomy and Cosmography (1530), Frisius explains for the first time how to use a very accurate clock to determine longitude.
-The problem was that in Frisius’ day, no clock was sufficiently precise to use his method.
-In 1761, the British clock-builder John Harrison constructed the first marine chronometer, which allowed the method developed by Frisius.

 Triangulation and the systematic use of triangulation networks (1533 and 1615)

 Triangulation had first emerged as a map-making method in the mid-sixteenth century when the Dutch-Frisian mathematician Gemma Frisius set out the idea in his Libellus de locorum describendorum ratione (Booklet concerning a way of describing places).
 Dutch cartographer Jacob van Deventer was among the first to make systematic use of triangulation, the technique whose theory was described by Gemma Frisius in his 1533 book.